-Ancient Hebrew Artifact Found in Russia May Confirm Biblical Prophecy
+Ancient Hebrew Artifact May Confirm Bible Prophecy

 A seal bearing an inscription in ancient Hebrew was found in Russian territory north of the Black Sea.
 Why is this discovery significant?

 This past summer, an amazing discovery was made near Rostov-on-Don, a Russian port city on the north coast of the Black Sea.
 Archaeologists were excavating the 2,000-year-old tomb of a Sarmatian noblewoman.
 To their surprise, among the artifacts discovered in the tomb was an object they never expected to be there: a carnelian seal engraved in ancient Hebrew!

 The inscription on the seal simply bears the name “Elyashib” (or “Elyashiv”).
 This was a common Hebrew name, meaning “God restores” and is actually found in 15 verses in the King James Version of the Bible.
 Archaeologists have dated the other contents of the tomb to sometime between the first century B.C. and the first century (around the time of Jesus Christ’s life), but the seal is centuries older.